 I am a licensed therapist and author of More Than a Conqueror: A Christian Kid’s Guide to Winning the War on Worry.
 I currently provide online therapy to women and moms living in Connecticut (you can learn more about that here).

 My husband and I have been married for 25 years and have two children.
 I know first-hand the exhilarating highs and hand-wringing lows of parenting.
 I also understand the importance of having support along the way.
 There is no higher calling than that of a parent.

 My approach to Christian parenting has Five Pillars that build upon a foundation of faith.
 Sign up for my monthly newsletter to get a free e-book to learn more.
 This workbook will help you work through the framework in just 5 days, leaving you feeling refreshed and encouraged.

 Five Pillars of Christian Parenting

-I believe it is essential for parents to have a basic understanding of child development in general as well as insights into the personalities that make each of their children unique.
+I believe it is helpful for parents to have a basic understanding of child development and temperament as well as insights into the personalities that make each of their children unique.
 This information allows parents to tailor interventions and expectations appropriately.
 It also facilitates deep and meaningful connection.

 A healthy parent-child relationship is one that is built upon connection.
 This is achieved through affirmation, quality (and quantity!) time, and an exploration of mutual interests.
 This foundational connection is the backbone for effective discipleship and discipline.